dolbyio-samples/comms-sample-node-token-auth-firebase/README.md

 firebase deploy
 ```

-Log into the [Firebase Dashboard](https://console.firebase.google.com/), navigate to your Firebase project and select the Functions in the Build menu.
+Log into the [Firebase Dashboard](https://console.firebase.google.com/), navigate to your Firebase project, and select Functions in the Build menu.

 ![Firebase Functions Dashboard](wiki/functions-dashboard.png)

 After a few seconds you will see your `getAccessToken` function.

-> **Note:** the *Memory* is set to 256 MB automatically.
+> **Note:** The *Memory* is automatically set to 256 MB.
 Since the code is really small, you should be able to run it with only 128 MB.
 You can also lower the *timeout*.
 To change that, go to the Google Cloud console and update the function.

 And that was it, we have deployed an authentication service using a serverless service on Google Cloud.
-Now, we need to modify our applications to leverage this authentication service and remove, once and for all, the Consumer Key and Secret from the source code of your applications.
+Now, we need to modify our applications to leverage this authentication service and remove, once and for all, the Consumer Key and Consumer Secret from the source code of your applications.
 This method of initialization will be deprecated in a future release of the SDKs across all platforms.

 ## Android implementation